Eurekaaaaa/ImageDS8/README.md

   ```
 - **fxtdas** (bundled EP/FXT data reduction package by IHEP: https://epfxt.ihep.ac.cn/analysis )
 - **CALDB** (require register of EP instruments. see fxtdas manual)
-- **Environment Modules** for the default `module` mode (or select `headas` mode
+- **Environment Modules** (optional) when using `module` mode to manage the
-  and source HEASOFT yourself)
+  HEASOFT/fxtsoft version and `PATH`

 ## Install & environment

 Keep the 6 files in `bin/` together (the main script locates the other scripts and the config templates relative to itself).

-ImageDS8 defaults to **module mode**.
-The generated TOML loads the configured
-HEASOFT/fxtsoft module for each command; adjust `module` and `modules_init` there
+Most users run ImageDS8 with a standard, already initialized **HEADAS** environment.
+Set `mode = "headas"` in the observation's generated TOML, then initialize
-for your machine.
-CALDB must still be initialized in the shell that launches `ds8`.
+HEASOFT/fxtsoft and CALDB in the shell that launches `ds8`.
+The bundled

-If you prefer the former `headas` mode, set `mode = "headas"` in the TOML and
-source your desired HEASOFT version before running, for example:
+`set_headas.sh` can be edited for the local installation and sourced, for example:

 ```bash
 export PATH="/path/to/ImageDS8/bin:$PATH"